 Lithium Carbonate ER Side Effects

-Note: This page contains information about the side effects of lithium.
-Some of the dosage forms included on this document may not apply to the brand name Lithium Carbonate ER.
+Note: This document contains side effect information about lithium.
+Some dosage forms listed on this page may not apply to the brand name Lithium Carbonate ER.

-In addition to its needed effects, some unwanted effects may be caused by lithium (the active ingredient contained in Lithium Carbonate ER).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, lithium (the active ingredient contained in Lithium Carbonate ER) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Confusion, poor memory, or lack of awareness